 November 21, 2017.
 Report from Northern Europe: Pertti Sarala

-After several quiet years in mineral exploration, there has been sings of increase of activities in Fennoscandia.
-Several tens of companies are working for continuing with old mine and exploration projects but also for looking at new discoveries.
-The aim to find new targets is seen for example in rapid increase of exploration license applications during 2017.
-The increase of activities was well demonstrated in the Fennoscandian Exploration and Mining conference, the biggest mining conference in Nordic countries, that was held at the beginning of November 2017, in northern Finland (http://fem.lappi.fi/en).
+After several quiet years in mineral exploration there have been signs of increasing activity in Fennoscandia.
+Numerous companies are not only working to revive former mine and exploration projects, but are also looking for new discoveries.
+The focus on grassroots exploration led to a rapid increase in exploration license applications during 2017.
+This resurgence in activity was demonstrated at the Fennoscandian Exploration and Mining conference, the biggest mining conference in the Nordic countries, which was held at the beginning of November 2017 in northern Finland (http://fem.lappi.fi/en).

-In addition, the focus of mineralization types is much wider than earlier due to high mineral potential of the Fennoscandian Shield but also due to EU’s mineral strategy including a need to increase the self-production of so called critical minerals in Europe.
-The interest for critical minerals and elements such as In, Li, the REE, Sc, Y and PGE has been increased and new brownfield and greenfield exploration campaigns have been launched for finding potential areas for the mineralization.
-Particularly, metal production for battery industry is at the moment highly prioritized, and there are several projects going-on for that in Finland and Sweden.
+In addition, the pursuit of mineral deposit types is much broader than during previous exploration cycles due to the high mineral potential of the Fennoscandian Shield, as well as the European Union’s (EU) mineral strategy of greater self-reliance for the so called critical minerals in Europe.
+The interest in critical minerals and elements such as In, Li, the REE, Sc, Y and PGE has increased and new brownfield and greenfield exploration campaigns have been launched targeting potential areas for these types of mineral deposits.
+Particularly, metal production for the battery industry is a high priority at the moment and there are several projects currently underway in Finland and Sweden.

-One example is the on-going UpDeep project (Upscaling deep buried geochemical exploration techniques into European business) funded by the EIT Raw Materials and lead by the Geological Survey of Finland (https://eitrawmaterials.eu/project/updeep/).
-The project promotes the use of low-impact techniques in mineral exploration and increases readiness for business by describing best practices to implement those techniques in practical use and providing new tools for QA/QC and data processing and interpretation.
-The next calls for applications in different EU funding instruments is now open (deadline Feb 2018) and new co-operation opportunities for European and overseas consortiums are available.
+One example is the on-going UpDeep project (Upscaling deep-buried geochemical exploration techniques into European business) funded by the EIT Raw Materials and lead by the Geological Survey of Finland (https://eitrawmaterials.eu/project/updeep/).
+The project promotes the use of low-impact techniques in mineral exploration and increased readiness for industry by describing best practices to implement those techniques in practical use, and by providing new tools for QA/QC, data processing and interpretation.